Into Windows

 Create a Restore Point in Windows 10 step4

-Step 3: Under the System Protection tab, click Create button, enter a name or description for your new restore point, and then click the Create button again to create a restore point in Windows 10.
+Step 3: Under the System Protection tab, click the Create button, enter a name or description for your new restore point, and then click the Create button again to create a restore point in Windows 10.

 Create a Restore Point in Windows 10 step5